dbarrosop/dbarrosop.github.io/_drafts/vagrant-for-network-engineers.md

 As you can see, my vEOS machine can see the Linux machine connected to its Et1 and Et2 interfaces.

-When you are done and you want to get rid of your environment you can easily destroy it, liberating resources, with the command @vagrant destroy@:
+When you are done and you want to get rid of your environment you can easily destroy it, liberating resources, with the command `vagrant destroy`:

 {% highlight text linenos %}